ifedu/generator-speedseed/docs/README/EN_US.md

     - **npm run electron.dev** "Compile the files, read ./electron/main.ts and launch electron",
     - **npm run electron.dist** "Compiles files for distribution, read ./electron/main.ts and launch electron",
     - **npm run electron.run** "Read ./electron/main.ts and launch electron",
+    - **npm run electron.packager** "Create the executable with ./electron files"
+    - **npm run electron.packager.dev** "Compile the project in -build and copy it to ./electron, create the executable with ./electron files"
+    - **npm run electron.packager.dist** "Compiles the project into -dist and copies it to ./electron, creates the executable with ./electron files"
     - **sd construct** -> Create files from. /core and. /config
     - **sd update** -> Use after updating the generator with npm, deletes the core folder and creates the updated one